hacks-guide/finalize/docs.md

 - **ERROR**: "Error #24: SD is write-protected"
 - **CAUSE**: Script failed to write "0:/WRITE" dummy file (thus, SD is locked)
-- **FIX**: Tell user to unlock SD; if SD is unlocked, try tape-over-the-switch method, otherwise SD card is likely failing NOTE : You can emulate this by creating a file named WRITE with no file extension on root of SD
+- **FIX**: Tell user to unlock SD; if SD is unlocked, try tape-over-the-switch method, otherwise SD card is likely failing
+- **NOTE** You can emulate this by creating a file named WRITE with no file extension on root of SD

+---

+- **ERROR**: "Error #25: Could not boot GodMode9"
+- **CAUSE**: GodMode9 could not be booted, probably it does not exist.
+- **FIX**: This likely occurs when SD space is insufficient.
+Free up some space and try again.
+Of note is that 1.0GB+ is required anyway unless NAND backup is skipped.
+- **NOTE**: This is a lazy fix to checking for free space, as doing so is difficult.
+This check will fail to trigger if user already has GodMode9.firm in `/luma/payloads/` (which could conceivably happen).

 ---